VALERE91/game_sockets/README.md

 * **QUIC:** Modern encrypted transport based on `quinn` (IETF QUIC).
 * **GNS:** Valve's **GameNetworkingSockets** (used in *Counter-Strike 2*, *Dota 2*).

+## Tweaks made on the Protocols

+### GNS

+On GNS we simply disabled the Nagle algorithm, which delays datagrams slightly to smooth out traffic.
+This allows us to measure the latency of the underlying transport layer, which is critical for gaming.

+### QUIC

+We did quite some tweaks on QUIC to improve latency and reduce jitter:
+1.  **Switch to BBR:** BBR is a modern congestion controller designed for gaming.
+It models the network to keep buffers empty, which improves latency and reduces jitter.
+2.  **Disable Datagram Pacing:** Standard QUIC delays datagrams slightly to smooth out traffic.
+We want "Fire and Forget" immediately.
+3.  **Boost Timers for fast "Lost Packet" detection:** Default initial RTT is 333ms.
+Set it to a realistic gaming value (e.g., 15ms).
+This allows QUIC to declare a packet "lost" much faster at startup.

+Old results (before tweaks) are available in the `benchmark_results_standard` folder.

 ## Traffic Pattern

 Unlike standard bandwidth tools (like `iperf`), this benchmark simulates a real game loop: